KhamzaKabylbek/KhamzaKabylbek/README.md

 ## 👀 What I’m interested in
 - iOS development
-- Exploring new technologies like React Native
+- Exploring new technologies like Flutter
 - Building impactful and profitable apps